vuetifyjs/vuetify/packages/docs/src/pages/en/getting-started/upgrade-guide.md

 - `internal-activator` prop has been removed without replacement
 - `offset-y` and `offset-x` props have been removed.
 Use `offset` prop instead
 - `absolute` variant has been removed.
 For absolute positioning use css instead
-- `window.requestIdleCallback` and `window.cancelIdleCallback` need to be stubbed in tests, because `v-menu` uses them

 ### v-skeleton-loader